 Though she’s got a killer swing that would come in handy on a croquet course, there’s no way we’re getting within a hobbled foot of Anne Marie Wilkes Dugan.
 On paper, she’s a saint: Kindly nurse saves famed writer.
 On screen, she’s the angel of death: Cockadoo super fan mangles man with a sledgehammer.

-Still from "The Shining" via Warner Bros.; Still from "It" via Warner Bros.
+Featured still from "The Shining" via Warner Bros. and "It" via Warner Bros.
 Television